Are there special requirements to test online?

 Do reschedule, late cancel or no-show fees apply?

 Yes.
-If you need to reschedule or cancel your qualification test appointment, you must do so a minimum of 2 business days in advance to avoid losing your test fee.
+If you need to reschedule or cancel your qualification test appointment, you must do so (before noon local time) a minimum of 2 business days in advance to avoid losing your test fee.

 If I need testing accommodations, can I test online?

 Testing accommodations are currently only available for appointments delivered at a test center.
 NMLS is still testing various provisions to make online delivery accommodations available to candidates with disabilities.
 There are some accommodations that are not conducive to online testing, e.g., reader/recorder or paper and pencil delivery.
 A candidate should submit the SA Eligibility Questionnaire and SA Verification Request Form as they do today.